1.4 Youth policy decision-making

 Structure of Decision-making

-Based on the Organizational and Operational Rules of the Ministry [3/2022.
-(VIII.
-8.)
-KIM utasítás] the Minister for Culture and Innovation coordinates the activities of the State Secretary for Families.
+Based on the Organizational and Operational Rules of the Ministry, the Minister of Culture and Innovation coordinates the activities of the State Secretary for Higher Education, Vocational and Adult Education, and Youth Affairs.

-As the person responsible for child and youth policy, the State Secretary for Families
+As the person responsible for child and youth policy, the State Secretary for Higher Education, Vocational and Adult Education, and Youth Affairs:

 - provides professional and political leadership in the field of youth policy,